 - Based on G2 user feedback, I noted that the ticketing system works well for basic issue tracking, but it lacks flexibility, especially when it comes to automating patch-related tickets or customizing workflows.

-- While the built-in reports offer a general overview, for deeper insights, I found user mention the requirement to export the data elsewhere.
+- While the built-in reports offer a general overview, for deeper insights, I found G2 users mention the requirement to export the data elsewhere.

 What G2 users dislike about NinjaOne:

 “The vagueness of the patching failures.
 Example: We want to allow the new Chrome update to all the computers we have in NinjaOne, but some of them fail... a lot of them fail, and we have no idea why.
 It doesn't give us a reason for the failure, just that it failed.
-Another issue we frequently run into is we run a script we dont intend to and we can nopt stop it from running, only after about a day does it finally allow us to run another script.
+Another issue we frequently run into is that we run a script we don't intend to, and we cannot stop it from running.
+Only after about a day does it finally allow us to run another script.
 (This issue is expected to be fixed in a future patch, though, so this may not be an issue later).”

 - NinjaOne Review, Benjamin G.